xz0127/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 4a.
 No more time slot is available for that day.

     * 4a1.
 Nuudle shows the next available time slot on the nearest day.

         * 4a1a.
 User uses the suggested time slot.

-          Use case proceed to step 5.
+          Use case resumes at step 5.

         * 4a1b.
-User do not use the suggested time slot.
+User does not use the suggested time slot.

           Use case resumes at step 3.